Transparent dark purple Travel Guide by Insurte logo

 There are a few ways that you can find a program in Croatia.

-One of the most popular ways is through your current university, providing you are currently a student in another country.
+One of the most popular ways is through your current university, provided you are currently a student in another country.

 Universities often have study abroad departments.
-These departments have longstanding relationships and networks with universities in other countries, helping to facilitate the process of studying abroad.
-If you're a current student, it's worth setting up an appointment at your school's study abroad department to see if they have any programs in Croatia for your field of study.
+These departments have longstanding relationships and networks with universities in other countries, which helps facilitate the entire process.
+If you're a current student, it's worth setting up an appointment with your school's study abroad department to see if they have any programs in Croatia for your field of study.

-Lastly, it is possible to study in Croatia by finding a program yourself and applying independently.
-If you need transferrable credits, be careful and pay attention to detail, as it may not always be possible.
+Lastly, it can be possible to study in Croatia by finding a program yourself and applying independently.
+If you need transferable credits, be careful and pay attention to detail, as it may not always be possible.

-Additionally, different programs will have different admission requirements, like GPA, language requirements, or field of study.
+Regardless of the route that works best for you, different programs will have different admission requirements.
 Make sure you understand the admission requirements and are qualified to apply.

 Croatia study visa and residence permit requirements

-Students who are NOT EU/EEA/Schengen country citizens AND who plan to stay in Croatia for more than 90 days will need to apply for the proper permissions in order to do so.
+US students who are NOT dual EU/EEA/Schengen country citizens AND who plan to stay in Croatia for more than 90 days will need to apply for Croatian residence.

 This means that US citizens must apply for residency.
-The majority of students will apply for a "temporary stay" which lasts for the academic year or one year, depending.
+The majority of students will apply for a "temporary stay" which lasts up to one academic year or one calendar year, depending.

 • Fill out application form 1a (it's in both Croatian and English).